 - More is more.
 Based on current trends, white is not as interesting as it used to be.
 Therefore fill up your space with different colors, textures, shapes, and sizes to increase variety in the bar area.

-- Artwork and mirrors provide an increase of patrons' visual appeal for your restaurant bar and provides more brightness to the space.
+- Artwork and mirrors provide increase patrons' visual appeal for your restaurant bar and provide more brightness to the space.
 You can also team up with local or well-known artists to decorate your walls.

 - Consider ordering new chairs that add more color to the space.
 Any extra seat you can bring in will increase your sales as well as increase the number of people who enjoy their time at your establishment.